 Site 3: Stoke (Southern Court.
 Penkhull Court and Dibden Court

 Site 4: Burslem (Arthur Cotton Court and Port Vale Court)

 The proposal to redevelop on Site 1; Pedley Court, Robinson Court, Bell House and Barker House in Blurton

-Resident engagement in respect to Site 1 Blurton will begin on Monday 20 March 2023 for seven weeks and will end on Monday 8 May 2023.
+Resident engagement in respect to Site 1 Blurton began on Monday 20 March 2023 and ran for seven weeks, ending Monday 8 May 2023.